ansible/ansible/docsite/rst/intro_installation.rst

     $ sudo apt-get update
     $ sudo apt-get install ansible

+.. note:: For the older version 1.9 we use this ppa:ansible/ansible-1.9
 .. note:: On older Ubuntu distributions, "software-properties-common" is called "python-software-properties".

 Debian/Ubuntu packages can also be built from the source checkout, run: